tfpauly/privacy-proxy/draft-private-access-tokens.md

 Before forwarding the Client's request to the Issuer, the Mediator adds headers listing both the ANON_CLIENT_ID as "Anonymous-Client-ID", and the ANON_ORIGIN_ID_PRIME as "Anonymous-Origin-ID".
-The Mediator MAY add additional context information about Clients, such as their geographic region encapsulated in a "Sec-CH-Geohash" header {{!I-D.ietf-geohash-hint}}.
+The mediator MAY also add additional context information, but MUST NOT add information that will uniquely identify a client.

 ~~~
 :method = POST